 Lamb Bacon Co.

 “I’ll give her 5 years before she is broke and sells up” This was a very common sentiment which Toni Barton heard about herself from neighbours and onlookers, what was she thinking, leaving behind her city life determined to grow her own food.
-Toni had spent the previous 17 years climbing the corporate ladder, in marketing and business management, all the way to working on Wall street, NYC at the most volatile time of the financial markets – the global financial crisis of 2008.
-With an altered perspective on life she returned to Melbourne in 2009 which only cemented her feelings that this corporate life was no longer for her.
-She researched properties all over Victoria determined to find a 5 acre patch of paradise where she could put her feet firmly on the earth on weekends.
-Instead, settling on a 200 acre property, the goal posts had moved again.
+Toni had spent the previous 17 years climbing the corporate ladder, in marketing and business management before purchasing a 200 acre property in Victoria.
 Never having had the responsibility of running a farm, not even been close to a sheep, built a fence, fixed a piece of machinery or considered that mother nature always had the plan A. She began her new adventure.
 One thing she knew for sure, there was no way she could survive on 200 acres if she followed the traditional farming road map.
 She flipped the farming model on its head and is now leading the way on farm gate innovation, pricing strategies and distribution channels, long overdue in Australian Agriculture.
-Toni believes the perception of and participation in Australian Agriculture needs to evolve to survive for future generations.
-In October 2019, Toni celebrated her 7th year on the farm and has several Victorian farmers growing lambs to her specifications, as her supply chain.
-Buts its the the launch of Bartons Smallgoods just 3 years ago, that has set the new trajectory for Toni, creating a world first product range of charcuterie made from 100% Australian Lamb.
+Launching Bartons Smallgoods just 3 years ago, has set a new trajectory for Toni, creating a world first product range of charcuterie made from 100% Australian Lamb.

 Head of RaboResearch Food & Agribusiness (Australia and NZ)